dkaslovsky/thread-safe/README.md

 is used in the default template to inject a specified CSS file path in place of the `%s` verb.
 Note that CSS file path will be injected in place of the _first_ occurrence of `%s` verb.

+If a template file is not specified, `thread-safe` will attempt to use `${THREAD_SAFE_PATH}/thread-safe.tmpl` as a default.
+The HTML will be generated using the predefined default template if no such file exists.

 </br>

 ## License